HISPlayer/UnitySamples/hisplayer-cache-sample.md

    * EventCacheFlushed

 The sample uses 2 streams to swap the video content between them.
 There are 2 buttons (Previous Stream and Next Stream) to change the current video content.
-While one stream is displaying the video, the other one is loading the next video in the list t be ready to play as fast as possible.
+While one stream is displaying the video, the other one is loading the next video in the list to be ready to play as fast as possible.

 ## Initialize Cache Instance